osisupermoses/Food-App/README.md

 * Firebase Firestore - Authentication and cloud storage

-* Paystack SDK - For making payment,
+* Paystack SDK - For making payment

 * Architecture used - Clean Architecture

 This project is still ongoing and open for your contributions.